 - Easily search and find images through your Lightroom Library.

 - Preserve your original files while creating derivative works (edits).

 - Directly export edited photos to show online or print from within the software.

-Adobe Lightroom provides an efficient environment for photographers to manage their images from import to archive.
+Adobe Lr provides an efficient environment for photographers to manage their images from import to archive.